DE-labtory/cleisthenes/.github/ISSUE_TEMPLATE/REFACTOR.md

 ---
 name: Refactor
-about: Refactor codes or improve the structure of koa project
+about: Refactor codes or improve the structure of this project

 ---